backflush/devFinance/READMe.md

 - You can add as many incomes/expenses as you want.

-- We calculate the difference between your incomes and expenses, returning to you a total where you can see if you are negative or positive.
+- It calculates the difference between your incomes and expenses, returning to you a total where you can see if you hava a negative or positive balance.

 ## Getting started